 Sensitive teeth- Sensitive teeth may be painful when you eat or drink something hot, cold, acidic, or sticky.
 This pain happens when tooth enamel wears away, exposing the sensitive layer of dentin underneath.
 Cavities, gum disease, and worn-out fillings are a few possible causes of tooth sensitivity.

 Toothaches - A toothache is pain you feel in or around your tooth.
 Cavities are the main cause of toothaches.
 Many other dental problems may cause a toothache, such as an injury to the tooth or an infection in the gums.

 Chipped teeth - When you chip a tooth, a piece of your tooth enamel breaks off.
 This could happen if you clench your teeth or chew on hard objects, such as ice.
 Chipped teeth are common: they make up the majority of dental injuries.

 If your dentist diagnoses you with a dental problem, don’t be afraid to ask questions.
-You can also do your own research with reputable sources, such as the Smile Generation blog.
 Learning about the causes of the problem, and its possible treatments could help you take better care of your teeth in the future.